nidanurefe/Lead-Management-Page-Extension/README.md

 - **Lead Form:** Users can add lead information including first name, last name, email, phone number, and address.
 - **Database Integration:** Lead information is stored in a MySQL database.
+- **Hubspot Integration:** Lead information is stored in hubspot.
 - **Dashboard:** Displays a list of existing leads alongside the lead submission form.
 - **Error and Success Messages:** Provides instant feedback to users during form submission (e.g., invalid inputs or successful submissions).
+- **Forgot Password Feature:** Allows users to reset their password by submitting their email.
+Sends a password reset email to the user with a secret code to reset their password
 - **Responsive Design:** CSS ensures the layout adapts to different screen sizes and mobile devices.

 ## Requirements